jdaster64/ttyd-tot/README.md

 ### Special Thanks
 *   Fatguy703, Gibstack, Kappy and others for pre-release playtesting and feedback.
-*   Kaze Emanuar and the F3 editing team for the F3 trailer feature.
+*   Kaze Emanuar and the F3 editing team for the F3 trailer features.